choria-io/website/docs/content/configuration/puppetdb/_index.md

 $ mco find -I "pql:inventory[certname] { resources { type = 'User' and title = 'rip' and parameters.ensure = 'present'}}"
 ```

-PQL queries comes in all forms, there are many examples at the Puppet docs.
+PQL queries come in all forms, there are many examples at the Puppet docs.
 Though you should note that you must ensure you only ever return the certname as in the above example.

 If you configure the Puppet Client Tools (see below) you can test these queries on the CLI: